 Learn more about Booz Allen's diverse culture and environment of inclusion that fosters respect and opportunity for all employees.

 We've come a long way delivering innovative solutions.
 But our next chapter is still being written.

 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-An electrical engineer by trade, his path to Directed Energy began with assignments in the Coast Guard and later at a Coast Guard lab working on radio frequency engineering projects.
-He’s led engineering teams supporting numerous government and commercial clients and now he’s excited by embracing his clients’ missions and the collaboration with the government to help Directed Energy reach its full potential.
+An electrical engineer by trade, Jim Potter's path to Directed Energy began with assignments in the Coast Guard and later at a Coast Guard lab working on radio frequency engineering projects.
+He has led engineering teams supporting numerous government and commercial clients and now he’s excited by embracing his clients’ missions and the collaboration with the government to help Directed Energy reach its full potential.

 Booz Allen is a thought leader in this space, and we’re committed to growing our expertise by pulling this very small community together to collaborate and exchange ideas.
 We host a Directed Energy summit every year with the goal to have all the stakeholders in the same room—engineers and scientists, military leaders, and lawmakers—where we examine the needs and priorities, and the potential of Directed Energy.